Description

 Families adopting a pet should choose the type of animal with care.
 Some people are more vulnerable to diseases like salmonellosis, including pregnant women, young children, seniors and people with weakened immune systems.
 These individuals should avoid higher-risk animals like turtles, snakes, lizards, hedgehogs and other exotic animals and cats and dogs that are fed raw meat.

-If you are getting animals for a backyard farm, follow the recommendations for preventing frequent cases of salmonellosis in small flocks (in French only).
+If you are purchasing livestock for a farmyard, follow the recommendations for preventing frequent cases of salmonellosis among owners of small bird farms This hyperlink will open in a new window.
+(French only).

 In poultry